Rhizomelic chondrodysplasia punctata: Genetics

 This condition is a consequence of mutations in the PEX7 gene, the GNPAT gene (which is located on chromosome 1) or the AGPS gene.
 The condition is acquired in an autosomal recessive manner.

 Pathophysiology

-The mechanism of rhizomelic chondrodysplasia punctata in the case of type 1 of this condition one finds that peroxisome objective is PEX7, in peroxisome assembly.
-There are 3 pathways that count on PEX7 and are:
+The mechanism of rhizomelic chondrodysplasia punctata in the case of type 1 of this condition involves a defect in PEX7, whose product is involved in peroxisome assembly.
+There are 3 pathways that depend on peroxisomal biogenesis factor 7 activities, including: